+Detection of minimal temperature differences The smallest camera in its class (46 x 56 x 90 mm) Exceptional thermal sensitivity at 40 mK Thermal image recording up to 80 Hz unierences Interchangeable lenses & industrial accessories Lightweight (320 g incl. lens) Detector with 382 x 288 pixels Usable at ambient temperatures of up to 70 °C without the need for additional cooling Includes license-free analysis software and full SDK

-Figure 2-2 Optris PI 450 Infrared Camera The IR analysis software Optris PIX Connect sets benchmarks within the thermography branch by offering its users extensive recording and real-time analysis options.
-In addition, moving measuring objects can be monitored via line scan function.
-A real-time data transfer to external software programs, including radiometric video sequences and snap shots, text files for the analysis in Excel as well as files containing color information for standard programs such as Adobe Photoshop or the Windows Media Player, is supported by the software PIX connect.
-Furthermore, several functions for automatic process and quality control procedures, such as the individual setup of process related alarm levels, are supported by the thermographic software, enabling one to immediately react to temperature fluctuations and thus, optimize your processes.
+Figure 2-2 Optris PI 450 Infrared Camera

+The IR analysis software Optris PIX Connect sets benchmarks within the thermography branch by offering its users extensive recording and real-time analysis options.
+In addition, moving measuring objects can be monitored via a line scan function.

+The software PIX connect supports a real-time data transfer to external software programs, including radiometric video sequences and snapshots, text files for the analysis in Excel as well as files containing color information for standard programs such as Adobe Photoshop or the Windows Media Player.

+Furthermore, the thermographic software, enabling one to immediately react to temperature fluctuations and thus, optimize your processes, supports several functions for automatic process and quality control procedures, such as the individual setup of process related alarm levels.

 Figure 2-3 Surface Temperatures

 Study Area

 In order to determine the temperature differences before and after building a green roof, two different study areas have been selected in this study.
-Both of the study area are located in the surroundings of the city of Izmir (Figure 2-4).
+Both of the study areas are located in the surroundings of the city of Izmir (Figure 2-4).

-Figure 2-4 Study area The first study area is a parking space with approximately 40x60 m dimensions, while the second area is a parking place with approximately 30x40 meters dimensions.
-Landsat-8 - Land Surface Temperature Analysis Land surface temperature (LST) is a fundamental variable controlling the surface energy balance, and it is involved in physical, chemical, and biological processes of the Earth surface.
+Figure 2-4 Study area

+The first study area is a parking space with approximately 40x60 m dimensions, while the second area is a parking place with approximately 30x40 meters dimensions.

+Landsat-8 - Land Surface Temperature Analysis

+Land surface temperature (LST) is a fundamental variable controlling the surface energy balance, and it is involved in physical, chemical, and biological processes of the Earth surface.
 In urban areas, LST allows the assessment of the surface urban heat island (SUHI) effect.
 Earth observation data have been widely exploited to retrieve LST: spaceborne sensors have the advantages of covering large areas at the same time, while temperature observations registered in situ are unevenly distributed in space.
-Different spaceborne platforms, such as ASTER, AVHRR, MODIS and Landsat, were used to retrieve the different factors need to be quantified to retrieve LST from satellite thermal infrared data, including sensor radiometric calibration, atmospheric correction and surface emissivity selection.
+Different spaceborne platforms, such as ASTER, AVHRR, MODIS, and Landsat, were used to retrieve the different factors need to be quantified to retrieve LST from satellite thermal infrared data, including sensor radiometric calibration, atmospheric correction, and surface emissivity selection.
 These factors greatly influence the final result, thus estimation of uncertainties in the retrieval process and validation procedures are important tasks especially for operational datasets.
-Moreover, the satellite sensor spatial resolution may be a limiting factor in representing the fine scale spatial variability of LST, especially in the presence of impervious surfaces and sharp transitions (e.g., buildings, roads, parking lots, sidewalks, and other built surfaces), such as in urban areas.
+Moreover, the satellite sensor spatial resolution may be a limiting factor in representing the fine-scale spatial variability of LST, especially in the presence of impervious surfaces and sharp transitions (e.g., buildings, roads, parking lots, sidewalks, and other built surfaces), such as in urban areas.
 Data from middle-spatial resolution (10-100 meters) are usually used for macro-analysis.

 Taken into consideration the study areas presented in Figure 2-5, a spatial comparison was made in order to investigate the possibility to observe the temperature changes over the mentioned areas using Landsat-8 satellite images.

-For this purpose, one satellite image from 17 July, 2017 over the city of Izmir was downloaded from the USGS webpage.
-Afterwards, Land Surface Temperature was retrieved using the LST tool in Erdas IMAGINE developed by (Avdan and Jovanovska, et al. 2016).
+For this purpose, one satellite image from 17 July 2017 over the city of Izmir was downloaded from the USGS webpage.
+Afterward, Land Surface Temperature was retrieved using the LST tool in Erdas IMAGINE developed by (Avdan and Jovanovska, et al. 2016).
 (Figure 2-6)